Earl Watford: Professional career

+Pre-draft

 On January 8, 2013, it was announced that Watford had accepted his invitation to play in the 2013 East–West Shrine Game.
 On January 19, 2013, Watford played for former Atlanta Falcons' head coach Jerry Glanville's East team that lost 28-13 to the West.
 Watford was one of 57 collegiate offensive linemen to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine drills and finished fifth among all offensive linemen in the vertical and ninth in the 40-yard dash.
 On March 18, 2013, Watford attended James Madison's pro day, but chose to stand on his combine numbers and only perform positional and blocking drills.
 During the draft process, attended private workouts and meetings with a few teams, including the Philadelphia Eagles, Cleveland Browns, and Arizona Cardinals.
 At the conclusion of the pre-draft process, NFL draft experts and scouts projected Watford would be a fourth or fifth round pick.
 He was ranked the seventh best offensive guard in the draft by NFLDraftScout.com.